 Maternity Nursing and Newborn Nursing Test Bank

 In this section are the practice quiz and questions for maternity nursing and newborn care nursing test banks.
-There are 545 NCLEX-style practice questions partitioned into 8 sets.
+There are 545 NCLEX-style practice questions in this nursing test bank.
 We’ve made a significant effort to provide you with the most informative rationale, so please read them.

 Notable topics included in this nursing test bank include nursing care of the pregnant mother (obstetric nursing), labor and delivery, prenatal nursing care, antepartum, intrapartum, and postpartum nursing care, nursing care of patients with preeclampsia, placental and cord anomalies, cesarean birth, labor complications, postpartum depression, GTPAL and more.

-- Complete the Quiz: Ensure you answer all questions.
-Only after you’ve answered everything will the answers and rationales be available.
+3. Complete the quiz: Ensure that you answer the entire quiz.
+Only after you’ve answered every item will the score and rationales be shown.

 Quizzes included in this guide are: